 Many people take it for granted that superfast broadband will be available in new developments, this is however not always the case – in one example in Blyth new residents were only able to receive broadband speeds of less than 2 Mbps (compared to a UK average of 28.9 Mbps in 2016 according to Ofcom), fortunately this has now been addressed via an Openreach community funded upgrade and residents can now benefit from speeds of 60-80 Mbps.

 We therefore encourage everyone to check the broadband service available when thinking about moving home.
 Use our postcode checker or get in touch with us via firstname.lastname@example.org for more details.

 Once you’re in the process of moving home take a look at this guide for tips on how to set up your broadband service.

 Below is a list of current new developments that we know do not currently have superfast broadband services installed.
-This information is also available on a map.

 - Coquet Grange, Amble (Persimmon)

 We are currently experiencing issues with the post code checker on our website.
 For an up to date view on plans for your area please email us.